-- ⟨ Price elasticity measures the percent decline in amount purchased in response to each one percent rise in price.
-Products have inelastic prices if the price can be increased with little effect on the quantity purchased (e.g. cigarettes). - 〈 Income elasticity measures the percent change in amount purchased in response to each one percent rise in income.
+- decline in amount purchased in response to each one percent rise in price.
+Products have inelastic prices if the price can be increased with little effect on the quantity purchased (e.g. cigarettes). - \[ \left(\text{Income elasticity} \text{ measures the percent change in amount purchased in response to each one percent rise in income. \]